RackTables/racktables/README.md

 user account must have the 'TRIGGER' privilege, which was introduced in MySQL 5.1.7.

-The `IPV4OBJ_LISTSRC` configuration option is reset to an expression which enables the IP addressing feature for all object types except those listed.
+The `IPV4OBJ_LISTSRC` configuration option is reset to an expression that enables the IP addressing feature for all object types except those listed.

 Tags could now be assigned on the Edit/Properties tab using a text input with